Home / LSA Students / Academics & Requirements / LSA Degrees & Requirements / Bachelor of Science in Chemistry (B.S. Chem.) /

 - Students considering this program should discuss their plans with the program advisor associated with the college in which they are enrolled.
 Usually this contact should be made early in the sophomore year.

 - Students must complete an application form indicating their program in each college.
-Applications are available from Chalmers Knight or John Stratman (Academic Advising Center, 1255 Angell Hall, 764-0332), or Professor James Holloway, Associate Dean for Undergraduate Education, College of Engineering (Engineering Advising Center, 1261 Lurie Engineering Center, 647-7150).
+Applications are available from the Academic Advising Center, 1255 Angell Hall, (764-0332), or CoE Registrar's Office, College of Engineering, 145A Chrysler Center, (647-7117).

 - Once admitted to the program, each student continues to register in the college of initial enrollment.
 That college maintains the primary academic record.

-- Students must consult the academic advisor for each concentration and secure approval for their class schedule according to the academic policies and procedures of each college.
+- Students must consult the academic advisor for each major and secure approval for their class schedule according to the academic policies and procedures of each college.

 - Students must maintain good academic standing in both colleges to continue in the joint degree program.

-- Students in good academic standing who wish to withdraw from the program may complete a degree in the college in which they originally enrolled.
-Students not in good academic standing are subject to the academic discipline policies of that college.
+- Students in good academic standing who wish to withdraw from the program may complete a degree in either college.
+Students not in good academic standing are subject to the academic discipline of that college.

 Joint Degree Program Structure